Unlock unlimited scans, all platforms, and scan history.

 Audio-visual desynchronisation where lip movements don't precisely match speech

 To check if a video is a deepfake, copy the social media post link and paste it into KweliAI.
 The tool downloads the video, analyses every frame, and returns a verdict with a confidence score.
+No downloading to your device is required.

 How to detect AI-generated dating profile photos